ColiverSEC/Enterprise-IAM-Lab/entra/identity-governance.md

 - Click **Create** to finalize your access review
 - Run review and take action on results (approve/revoke access)

-### Step 5: Approve or Deny Access Review
+### Step 2: Approve or Deny Access Review

-1. Go to [**My Access portal**](https://myaccess.microsoft.com) and sign in.
+- Go to [**My Access portal**](https://myaccess.microsoft.com) and sign in
-2. Select **Access reviews** from the left menu.
+- Select **Access reviews** from the left menu
-3. Open the access review assigned to you as a reviewer.
+- Open the access review assigned to you as a reviewer
-4. For each user listed:
+- For each user listed:
   - Click **Approve** to keep their access
   - Click **Deny** to remove their access
   - Optionally, provide a justification if required
-5. Submit your decisions.
-The system will apply changes once the review completes.
+- Submit your decisions (The system will apply changes once the review completes)

 📸 **Screenshot Example:**
 `/entra/screenshots/identity-governance/04-access-review.png`